applications azure desktop gpu hardware microsoft need new reply server support user users virtual windows workstations

 Humans can’t really detect any latency below 13 milliseconds (ms).
 As long as the delay between a user’s input and the screen’s response is less than 13 thousands of a second, we won’t even know the lag.
 Delays of 50 ms are still small enough to not impact a gamer’s experience, but once the latency surpasses 100 ms, the experience degrades quickly.

 First is the Internet Speed Test.
 Your internet speed is a good starting point to know how fast your connection to the internet really is - you can use the test here.
-If it turns out you have a very poor connection, no virtual CAD or BIM software is going to run smoothly.
+If it turns out you have a very poor connection, no virtual CAD or BIM application is going to run smoothly.
 However, this kind of test has fairly limited value - it is generic, only telling you about your speed of connection to the internet in general.
 But if you’re using CAD or BIM on a desktop in a specific data center, this is the latency you really want to find out about.

 There are then four methods for testing the latency: